 - 3 personal days

-- Up to 4 weeks paid leave for new parents who are primary care givers
+- Paid leave for new parents who are primary care givers

 - Time off for jury duty and bereavement

 Harvard provides comprehensive retirement programs to provide for your long-term financial security along with education and planning resources to help you maximize this benefit.